 Refer to the IDT User-guide for information on how to install and use the tool.

 IDT can be set to different operational user-level "views" (which set the user-interface and available options).
-The "basic" or "advanced" view is sufficient for checking the setup and the test of the logger for Hydrophone 2.
+The "basic" or "advanced" view is sufficient for checking the setup, installation purposes, and the testing the Hydrophone 2.